L.J. Collier’s injury means the Seahawks could have to explore options at defensive end

 Veteran left tackle Duane Brown, asked about the play on which Collier was hurt, volunteered that Collier is “still kind of raw in his technique’’ but has lots of potential.

-That seemed to be the growing conventional wisdom — Collier has a lot of ability and want-to but may need some time refining his skills to really be an impact player.
-He hadn’t gotten much time with the number one defense, typically working with the second and third units, with Jefferson and Green typically working with the starters.
+That seemed to be the growing conventional wisdom: Collier has a lot of ability and want-to but may need some time refining his skills to really be an impact player.
+He hadn’t gotten much time with the No. 1 defense, typically working with the second and third units, with Jefferson and Green typically working with the starters.

-But it was as yet hard to tell just how much the team was going to get from Collier this year right off the bat.
+It was hard to tell this early just how much the team was going to get from Collier this year right off the bat.
 For now, until there is clearer word from the team on a prognosis, the hope will be that Collier can get back early enough this season to be able to contribute at all.

 Here are a few other quick impressions from Tuesday’s practice: